 If exposed to DCA or coolant using DCA, flush eyes and skin with clean water.
-Remove contaminated clothing and launder before use.
+Remove contaminated clothing as soon as possible and launder before use.

 Clean area of dry spills and place DCA in an approved chemical contamination container.